 Jim Scanlan became the only Bemidji State women's hockey coach to reach 100 career wins on Feb.
-29, 2020 after a four-overtime thrilling victory over Minnesota Duluth in the WCHA Playoffs Quarterfinals and was the second longest game in NCAA history.
-He guided the Beavers to a 16-18-3 record during the 2019-20 season and has a career record of 100-106-15 (.486).
-The Beavers finished fifth in the WCHA standings with 29 points and a league record of 9-13-2-0 and traveled to Minnesota Duluth for their first round matchup in the WCHA Playoffs where they fell 2-1 in the best of three series.
-Scanlan guided the Beavers to a program record nine-game win streak during the season and coached the Beavers to victories over every league opponent except for Minnesota.
-At the end of the season, a league-high 18 student-athletes were named WCHA Scholar-Athletes and 20 were named to the WCHA All-Academic Team.
+29, 2020 after a four-overtime thrilling victory over Minnesota Duluth in the WCHA Playoffs Quarterfinals and was the second-longest game in NCAA history.
+He guided the Beavers to a 2-16-2 record during the shortened 2020-21 season and has a career record of 102-122-117 (.459).
+The Beavers finished seventh in the WCHA standings with 12.5 points and a league record of 2-16-2 and failed to make the four-team WCHA Playoffs.
+At the end of the season, 15 student-athletes were named WCHA Scholar-Athletes, 19 were named to the WCHA All-Academic Team, 19 were named All-American Scholar's and senior defenseman Mak Langei was named the WCHA Scholar Athlete of the Year.

 He led the Beavers to a 12-20-3 record in his third season at the helm of the BSU women's hockey program.
 The Beavers finished seventh in the WCHA with a 7-18-3 record and an appearance in the first round of the WCHA Playoffs where the Beavers fell to No. 4 Minnesota 2-1 in the best of three series.